lazuee/css-snippets/discord/channel-list/README.md

 ## Sidebar Channel List

-> Show Icon's ONLY on the sidebar when is not hovered, back to original when it's hovered.
+> Show Icon's ONLY on the sidebar when is not focused, back to original when it's focused.

 ### Variables

 - `--channel-list-width`: The default width of the sidebar.
-- `--channel-list-hovered-width`: The width of the sidebar when it is hovered.
+- `--channel-list-focused-width`: The width of the sidebar when it is focused.
 - `--channel-list-transition`: The default transition duration for the sidebar.
-- `--channel-list-hovered-transition`: The transition duration for the sidebar when it is hovered.
+- `--channel-list-focused-transition`: The transition duration for the sidebar when it is focused.

 ### Preview